Andrew RT Davies: First leadership of the Welsh Conservative Group

-He was elected as Leader of the Welsh Conservative Group on 14 July 2011, having won 53.1 per cent of the vote.
+Davies was re-elected as AM for South Wales Central at the 2011 Welsh Assembly election.
+A leadership election was held after Nick Bourne lost his seat at that election.
+RT Davies contested this leadership election, and was elected as Leader of the Welsh Conservative Group on 14 July 2011, having won 53.1 per cent of the vote, defeating Nick Ramsay.
+He then became Leader of the Opposition in Wales, as the Welsh Conservatives were the second largest party, and appointed his Shadow Cabinet.

+In February 2014, Davies removed four ministers; Nick Ramsay, Antoinette Sandbach, Mohammad Asghar and Janet Finch-Saunders, from his cabinet over a vote on tax-varying powers for the Welsh Assembly.
+The four ministers failed to support a motion condemning the choice of the lock-step model for devolution of taxation, which would not allow Wales to increase the rate of tax paid on any specific tax band - instead requiring any change to be made to all of them.
+They were removed from their roles despite this being the policy of the UK Conservative Party.

+After the 2016 Welsh Assembly election, Davies was re-elected but ceased to be Leader of the Opposition, as the Welsh Conservatives became the third largest party.
+Davies became Leader of the Opposition again in April 2017, after Mark Reckless rejoined the Welsh Conservative Senedd group, making the Welsh Conservatives the second largest group in the Senedd again.
+RT Davies was criticised for allowing Reckless to rejoin the group, with Byron Davies, then Conservative MP for Gower describing it as "not a particularly bright idea," and Wales Secretary Alun Cairns clarifying that Reckless had not been allowed to become a member of the Conservative Party, and was only a member of the Conservative Senedd Group.

 In June 2018, Wales Online led an investigation into what they described as Davies keeping his "public constituency office hidden from the public".
 The piece stated the office was located in a "wooden cabin 50 yards beyond a vehicle security barrier on a rural farm estate".
 In a freedom of information response by the Assembly Commission, the address of the office was confirmed as Penllyn Estate, Llwynhelig, Cowbridge CF71 7FF, a 1,200-acre mixed farm operation.
 The information only came to light after the FOI request by a Conservative Party member.
 A spokesperson for Davies responded to the investigation by stating the arrangements had been made "following a security incident at Andrew’s previous office on Cowbridge High Street where police attended to support a female employee", necessitating a more secure location.
 They continued stating that "Andrew regularly hosts constituents and organisations at his office and if he knew a Western Mail journalist had intended to visit he would’ve been there to welcome him with the kettle on".

-Davies led criticism of Natural Resources Wales in November 2018, particularly around their selling of timber on a closed rather than open market.
-He has proposed splitting NRW into two separate bodies, and described the "bloated and largely incompetent quango" body as "no longer fit for purpose".
-Plaid agriculture spokesman Llyr Gruffydd however stated the issues faced by NRW were down to the 35% real terms cut in their budget and the organisation being under resourced.